KF-Art/icewm-personal-tunning/README.md

     xautolock -detectsleep -time 5 -locker "betterlockscreen -l blur -w /path/to/your/wallpaper.png" -killtime 10 -killer "sudo zzz -z" blueman-applet &!

+Change <code>/path/to/your/wallpaper.png</code> by the path of your desired background for lockscreen.

 Probably, you realized that <code>xautolock</code> uses <code>sudo zzz -z</code> to suspend the system.
 Don't worry, we'll add an exception to <code>sudoers</code> to be able to do that.

 <H2>Configuring Keybindings</H2>